MonochromeCMS/monochrome-api/README.md

 # Path where temporary data will be stored
 TEMP_PATH = "/tmp"

+# Root path, if your API has a prefix (for example it exists in http://example.com/api) this needs to be changed
+ROOT_PATH = "/"
 # For pagination, the maximum of elements per request
 MAX_PAGE_LIMIT = 50
 # Allows anyone to create a "user" account